Onelinerhub/onelinerhub/docker/how-to-remove-all-unused-images-from-docker.md

-# How to remove all unused images from Docker
+# How to remove all unused images and containers from Docker

 ```docker
 docker system prune -a